gvergnaud/hotscript/README.md

 # Higher-Order TypeScript (HOTScript)

-A lodash-like library for types, with support for type-level lambda functions.
+A library of composable functions for the type-level!
+Transform your TypeScript types in any way you want using functions you already know.

+## Features

+- Type-level higher-order functions (`Tuples.Map`, `Tuples.Filter`, `Objects.MapValues`, etc).
+- Type-level pattern matching with `Match`.
+- Performant math operations (`Numbers.Add`, `Numbers.Sub`, `Numbers.Mul`, `Numbers.Div`, etc).
+- Custom "lambda" functions.

 🚧 work in progress 🚧